 This parameter is used by the transmitting side of each AM RLC entity to trigger a poll for every pollByte bytes (see clause 5.3.3).

+d) PollingThreshold

+This parameter is used by the transmitting side of each AM RLC entity to trigger a poll for the RLC SDUs with remaining time below the threshold (see clause 5.3.3).